 It is essential to have the permission of a parent or legal guardian if you want to work as a model, and they will need to accompany you to castings and on jobs.
 Having the support of your family is also important when it comes to understanding the requirements of signing with a modelling agency, arranging time off school and paying for up front expenses including travel and accommodation costs, model agency fees and your portfolio.

-Industry experts UK Models can offer advice on finding reputable agencies and help you create the professional portfolio of pictures you will need to take to castings.
+Industry experts UK Models can offer advice on finding reputable agencies and help you create the professional portfolio of pictures you will need to take to show casting directors.

-Taking a parent or relative with you to all modelling commitments will guarantee your safety.
+Taking a parent or relative with you to all modelling jobs will guarantee your safety.
 Never attend a photoshoot alone or meet up with a person from the Internet that you do not know.
 Always discuss via professional channels i.e never communicate via social media platforms.
-Be open with your parents as their life experience and wisdom will guide you to accept the correct jobs.
+Also, be open with your parents as their life experience and wisdom will guide you to accept the correct jobs.